 Who Counts as a Migrant?
 Definitions and their Consequences

 This briefing considers the different ways in which one can understand who counts as a migrant in the UK and the implications of using different definitions.

 - Definitions of 'migrant' vary among different data sources, and between datasets and law.
 Among other possibilities, migrants may be defined as foreign-born, foreign nationals, or people who have moved to the UK for a year or more.

 - Different definitions have significant consequences for data, both in terms of numbers of migrants (stocks and flows) and for the analysis of the impacts of migration.

 - The use of the term 'migrant' in public debate is extremely loose and often conflates issues of immigration, race/ethnicity, and asylum.

 - Conflicting definitions pose challenges for policy, particularly since many 'migrants' are not subject to immigration control and legislation.

-- When defined by longer-term length of stay, more migrants have been leaving the UK than arriving in the UK.
+- When defined by intentions of a longer-term length of stay, more migrants have been leaving the UK than arriving in the UK.

 Understanding the evidence